pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`drawing_text`

-This code creates a window using the Arcade library to demonstrate drawing text on the screen.
-It shows examples of drawing text with different fonts, styles, alignments, and rotations.
-The text is drawn at specified positions with various options such as font style, multiline support, and text wrapping.
-The code defines a class `MyGame` that extends `arcade.Window` and implements methods for updating and drawing text on the screen.
-The `main()` function initializes the game window and starts the Arcade event loop.
+This example demonstrates how to draw text to the screen in a graphical application using the Arcade library in Python.
+The code shows how to specify the text content, font size, color, position, alignment, and even rotation.
+It also includes features like drawing text in different fonts, handling multi-line text, and adjusting the text positioning using anchor points.
+By utilizing these text-drawing functionalities, developers can create visually appealing user interfaces, display game instructions, show scores, and provide feedback within their Arcade applications.

 drawing_text_objects.py
 -----------------------